Evans Bay Parade improvements

 - The crossing point and traffic islands south of Kemp Street would be removed.

 Section 2: Between the Kilbirnie Crescent intersection and Rongotai Road

 Why this solution?

-This option would improve safety for people on bikes and connect through to the proposed bike paths on Rongotai Road.
-It would also link to the new Cobham Drive walking and biking paths and the proposed route around the bays to the central city.
+This option would improve safety for people on bikes and connect through to new bike paths soon to go in on Rongotai Road.
+It would also link to the new Cobham Drive walking and biking paths and the two-way route to be built around Evans Bay to the central city.
 This project is integrated with Greater Wellington Regional Council's proposed Kilbirnie bus hub.

 - Sharrow road markings would be painted on the one-way slip road (opposite Kilbirnie Crescent) to connect with a short section of 2m-wide protected bike path at road level, through to the proposed bike paths at the Rongotai Road intersection.